 One of the most complicated parts of getting divorced will involve finding a fair way to split your possessions and debts with your ex.
 It is common for people to want more of the marital estate as a way to punish their spouse or to want to defend certain assets that they acquired, especially if they were the breadwinner for the family or have an emotional attachment to specific assets.

-If you inherited assets, weather you received real estate or financial accounts, you might wonder if the law in Virginia will require you to split that inheritance with your spouse during a divorce.
-In order to understand if your spouse has a claim to the inheritance, you should first familiarize yourself with how Virginia divides your property in a divorce.
+If you inherited assets, whether you received real estate or financial accounts, you might wonder if the law in Virginia will require you to split that inheritance with your spouse during a divorce.
+To understand if your spouse has a claim to the inheritance, you should first familiarize yourself with how Virginia divides your property in a divorce.

 The Virginia family courts want to split your marital assets equitably

 The judge presiding over a divorce in Virginia will look at many different factors from the marriage when trying to figure out how to split up assets fairly.
 Virginia’s equitable distribution standard means that fairness, not a 50/50 split, is the goal of this process.